 The investment program also must be guided by the consideration that the respective systems comprising the Plan are underfunded, in that the discounted liabilities of each system exceed the actuarial value of each system's assets.
-The 2020 Actuarial Valuation report from the Plan's actuaries shows the funded status of each system as:
+The 20210 Actuarial Valuation report from the Plan's actuaries shows the funded status of each system as:

-SCRS PORS GARS JSRS SCNG 54.1% 62.5% 51.6% 42.6% 50.0%
+SCRS PORS GARS JSRS SCNG

+55.2% 54.
+64.3% 62.5% 56.1% 51.6% 43.6% 54.1% 50.0%

+1% 42.6%

 The underfunded nature of the Plan presents the risk that Plan's assets will be insufficient to support future benefit payments.
 As a result, the investment program must also be designed in a way to grow the assets of the Plan to support payments to future retirees and their beneficiaries.
 The General Assembly did take significant action to address the underfunded nature of the Plan in the 2017 Pension Reform Bill.
-The 2017 Pension Reform Bill requires that the unfunded accrued actuarial liability ("UAAL") amortization period for SCRS and PORS be reduced by one year each fiscal year until each plan reaches a twenty-year amortization period.
+The 2017 Pension Reform Bill requires that the unfunded accrued actuarial liability ("UAAL") amortization period for SCRS and PORS be reduced by one year each fiscal year untileach plan reaches a twenty-year amortization period.
 In order to support meeting this requirement, the General Assembly significantly increased contributions into the SCRS and PORS.
+It should be noted that because of these efforts, the funding levels for both SCRS and PORS improved over the prior fiscal year and the amortization periods for SCRS and PORS have been reduced to 20 years and 18 years respectively.